anuranpaul/Log-analyzer/README.md

    - Stored in PostgreSQL for persistence
    - Published to Kafka for async processing
    - Consumed and indexed in Elasticsearch
+   - Broadcast to WebSocket subscribers in real-time

 2. **Query Flow**:
    - Simple queries served directly from PostgreSQL
    - Complex search queries routed to Elasticsearch
-   - Real-time alerts handled via WebSocket subscriptions
+   - Real-time alerts delivered via WebSocket subscriptions

 3. **Processing Flow**:
    - Kafka ensures reliable message processing